RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Related Work

 \textbf{Approximate Nearest Neighbor Search.} Existing ANN algorithms fall into four main categories: graph-based~\cite{25SIGMODgraphindexsurvey,wang2021comprehensive,malkov2018efficient,malkov2014approximate,harwood2016fanng,fu2017fast,azizi2023elpis,jayaram2019diskann,chen2021spann}, quantization-based~\cite{DBLP:conf/mm/TuncelFR02,gao2025practical,ge2013optimized,jegou2010product,gao2024rabitq,gong2012iterative,matsui2018survey,aguerrebere2023similarity,andre2016cache,li2025saq}, hashing-based~\cite{wang2014hashing,wang2017survey,pham2022falconn,DBLP:journals/tods/TaoYSK10,LSHDatarIIM04,DBLP:journals/pami/HeoLHCY15,DBLP:journals/pvldb/HuangFZFN15,DBLP:conf/sigmod/GanFFN12,DBLP:conf/sigmod/LeiHKT20,DBLP:conf/sigmod/LiYZXCLNC18}, and tree-based methods~\cite{ram2019revisiting,beygelzimer2006cover}.
 For a comprehensive overview, we refer readers to recent surveys~\cite{pan2024vector,DBLP:journals/vldb/PanWL24}.
 Extensive empirical evaluations~\cite{liApproximateNearestNeighbor2020,DBLP:journals/is/AumullerBF20,wang2017survey,25SIGMODgraphindexsurvey} have consistently shown that graph-based methods achieve state-of-the-art performance.
 This superiority is attributed to the graph's ability to encode proximity relationships, enabling query processing to converge rapidly by examining only a small fraction of the dataset~\cite{dobson2023scaling}.
 Most graph-based indexes~\cite{wang2021comprehensive} are built upon four fundamental graph types: the Delaunay Graph (DG)~\cite{dgraph}, \yin{Monotonic} Relative Neighborhood Graph (\yin{MRNG})~\cite{fu2017fast}, K-Nearest Neighbor Graph (KNNG)~\cite{knngraph}, and Minimum Spanning Tree (MST)~\cite{mst}.
 Among these, \yin{MRNG}-based indexes deliver particularly high performance due to their effective pruning strategy~\cite{wang2021comprehensive}.
 Building upon the \yin{MRNG}, this work introduces a novel range-aware \yin{ANN} index, specifically designed to enable efficient RFANN search.

 \textbf{Attribute-filtered ANN Search.} Most existing RFANN studies~\cite{zhang2025efficient,wang2021milvus,douze2024faiss} follow a two-stage paradigm that separates vector and attribute retrieval before merging results.
 For example, ADBV~\cite{wei2020analyticdb} uses a B-Tree and a PQ index separately, choosing a strategy via a cost model.
-A fundamental weakness of these methods is that they do not co-optimize the index structure, resulting in performance that is non-competitive with modern hybrid indexes \cite{chronis2025filtered,xu2024irangegraph,zuo2024serf,liang2024unify,engels2024approximate,li2025attribute}.
+A fundamental weakness of these methods is that they do not co-optimize the index structure, resulting in performance that is often inferior to modern hybrid indexes \cite{chronis2025filtered,xu2024irangegraph,zuo2024serf,liang2024unify,engels2024approximate,li2025attribute}.
 Recent hybrid indexes like iRangeGraph \cite{xu2024irangegraph} integrate graph and attribute indexes more directly by building a graph for each segment of a partitioned attribute range.
 While this yields high performance, it does so at the cost of significant indexing overhead.
 Beyond RFANN-specific methods, general-purpose systems like Faiss~\cite{douze2024faiss}, Milvus~\cite{wang2021milvus}, VBASE~\cite{zhang2023vbase}, and ACORN~\cite{patel2024acorn} handle filtered queries on unordered attributes.
-Since they do not leverage the ordering of numeric attributes in their index structures or algorithms, they are consistently outperformed by RFANN-optimized methods, a result aligned with existing findings~\cite{xu2024irangegraph,li2025attribute}.
+Since they do not leverage the ordering of numeric attributes in their index structures or algorithms, they tend to be outperformed by RFANN-optimized methods in prior studies and in our evaluation~\cite{xu2024irangegraph,li2025attribute}.